jlevy/lft/lft.md

 ### What is Code?

-Oddly enough, just like there are common confusions about the essential nature of engineering, there are also common confusions about the essential nature of code.
+Just as there are common confusions about the essential nature of engineering, there are also some common confusions about the essential nature of code.

 When learning to program, people tend to think of programming as communicating with the computer.
 It can be good for learning or a fun challenge to do this “the hard way” in C